 Work in an independent environment where you’ll have the freedom to come up with your own ideas and be creative.
 Keep in mind that things may not work the way you want and nevertheless you should have an inventive spirit to find a way through this, no matter the circumstances the projects sometimes have.

 Getting to know local communities, understand their culture, their language and their realities.
 This will enrich your critical thinking and your perspective.

 Someone excited to work in a selfless way, willing to always help, no matter if this sometimes means things can change and you’ll have to readjust to new plans.

 You can apply for this program all year round.

 Communication’s volunteer program schedule varies weekly depending on the work activities.
-Regular working meetings are set for every Monday and Friday in the afternoons.
+Regular working meetings are set for every Monday and Friday.

 Location and first day at work